kingram6865/rick_and_morty_versus_the_worlds/README.md

  - There are too many choices for World (location) so the user interface is a radio selector to choose Rick or Morty, and a spinner to determine the maximum number of opponents.
 The location will be chosen randomly once the user input is complete.
  - Submit button triggers the game
+ - Stopped working on a game and scaled back to a simple information display app.